 The fundamental standards are those standards that no care setting must fall below.

 The standards are based on five areas as follows:

-1. Safe – people are protected from abuse and avoidable harm
+Safe.
+People are protected from abuse and avoidable harm.

-2. Effective – peoples care, treatment and support show quality of life and promote good outcomes are providers should show evidence to prove it.
+Effective.
+People’s care, treatment and support show quality of life and promote good outcomes, and providers should show evidence to prove it.

-3. Caring – Care should be person centered involving dignity and respect, and compassion
+Caring.
+Care should be person centred involving dignity and respect, and compassion.

-5. Well led – Management leadership and governance should ensure all of the above happens, staff training should be recognised and openness and fairness be apparent.
+Well led.
+Management leadership and governance should ensure all of the above happens.
+Staff training should be recognised and openness and fairness be apparent.